 In Northern China, wheat is consumed more than rice, and eaten in noodles and dumplings.
 In Southern China, rice is used extensively to make rice noodles and zongzi which is a sticky rice wrapped in leaves.
 Southern food is also typically spicier with extensive use of chili peppers.

 Tea has played an integral part in Chinese culture and history and served with almost every meal.
 When eating a bowl of rice, hold up to your mouth.
 Don't tap your chopsticks against your bowl, or stick them vertically in it.
 And when seated to eat, allow elders to take up their chopsticks before you do.

 What to eat

-American-Chinese cuisine is typically deep fried meat smothered in a sticky sauce - this is NOT Chinese food!
-Try dim sum instead, the Cantonese breakfast/brunch of bite sized dishes, often served from carts.
+American-Chinese cuisine is what most Americans are familiar with and is delicious in its own right.
+Expand your Chinese palate; try dim sum, the Cantonese breakfast/brunch of bite sized dishes, often served from carts.
 Have chrysanthemum tea with it.

 Peking duck is a Beijing specialty and it's all about the crispy skin, eaten with a crepe or steamed bun.
 Don't be turned off by Chinese BBQ; restaurants will hang roasted pork, chicken, and duck in the window; they are all delicious with noodles or rice!